Student president-elect’s campaigning questioned

 However, the text does not define what “other relevant materials” must be.
 The ambiguous language leaves this portion of the rule up for debate.
 Relevant materials may be interpreted as anything ranging from emails, texts, tweets, videos, flyers, and eyewitness accounts.

 Lee was disqualified from his position of Student Advocate for his violation of the elections rules.
-Rochard engaged in the same campaign practices that disqualified Lee from his position.
+Rochard is being accused of engaging in the same campaign practices that disqualified Lee from his position.

 The commission’s rules states that “If a candidate is accused of violating the election rules, he or she will be subject to a review process.”

-Note: A previous version of this story erroneously stated that Rochard in fact engaged in the same campaign practices that disqualified Lee from his position.
-This updated version corrects the claim to say that Rochard was accused of engaging in the same campaign practices that disqualified Lee from his position.